measure-sh/measure/self-host/clickhouse/README.md

 # Clickhouse Schema Migrations

-Schema migrations for clickhouse instances are managed using [dbmate](https://github.com/amacneil/dbmate).
+Schema migrations for Clickhouse database are managed using the `dbmate-clickhouse` docker compose service.
+This service wraps the [dbmate](https://github.com/amacneil/dbmate)'s docker image configured for communicating to Measure's `clickhouse` compose service.

-## Notes
+> [!NOTE]
+>
+> ## Before you proceed
+>
+> - Clickhouse migrations files are located at `self-host/clickhouse/*`

-- migrations are stored in the `default.schema_migrations` table
+> - Migrations are stored in the `dbmate.schema_migrations` table
-- it is safe to rename a migration file before or after applying the migration
+> - It is safe to rename a migration file before or after applying the migration
+> - Always change to `cd self-host` directory first before running any database operations

 ## Migration Guidelines